 In 1809, he and his soldiers sailed to Portugal with Sir Arthur Wellesley’s army for service in the Peninsular War.

 On 16 April 1811, William Inglis and the 57th were part of a mixed force of Spanish, Portuguese and British soldiers.
-They were under the command of a British commander, Field Marshal Sir William Beresford.
+They were led by a British commander, Field Marshal Sir William Beresford.

 ‘Die hard, 57th!
 Die hard!’

 Lieutenant-Colonel William Inglis at Albuhera, 16 April 1811

 But Inglis refused to be carried to the safety of the rear, and turned down medical attention.
 He remained with the regiment, lying below their Colours behind the ranks, and encouraging his men with the words, ‘Die hard, 57th!
 Die hard!’

 Despite mounting casualties, the 57th held their ground.
 A British counter-attack eventually drove the French away, and the battle ended in an indecisive draw.